aashmanVerma/aashmanVerma/README.md

 ## 🧑‍💻 About Me

 I'm a software developer with a strong focus on building **reliable, scalable, and high-quality applications**.
-I specialise in end-to-end development — from designing system architecture to delivering clean, user-focused interfaces.

 My experience spans **full-stack development**, **distributed systems**, **microservices**, **real-time data pipelines**, and **performance-oriented backend engineering**.

 I enjoy breaking down complex challenges, designing systems that scale, and bringing structure and clarity to fast-moving environments.